 I have known something of this “club” mentality in England.
 It is found in every walk of life, separating the “upper crust” from the amateurs.
 I have heard about some very snobbish sailing clubs where there are some strange criteria for those who are welcome and those who are not.
 I belong to the Dinghy Cruising Association, which is simply open to people who love sailing for reasons other than competition and racing.
 Being an unashamed amateur (meaning someone who loves something) is something positive for the quality of our lives.
 We do something because we like it.
 We might be more or less good at it, but we are always learning new skills as we go along.
 Also, it’s not something we do to earn our living, but for pleasure and personal development, often with an association.

 The organ world in England is also quite toxic, both those who play the instrument and organ builders.
 One sign is a degree of purism, a particular kind of music or organ design rather than the wideness and diversity of the good amateur.
 I have known a brilliant organ designer who left the organ world totally and that would not have been good for his self-esteem.
-A young cathedral organist severed his connections with that world, but does a YouTube channel playing his Hauptwerk digital organ at home (which sounds like a cathedral organ) and does virtual concerts on real cathedral organs.
+A young cathedral organist, for whom I have a lot of esteem, does a YouTube channel playing his Hauptwerk digital organ at home (which sounds like a cathedral organ) and does virtual concerts on real cathedral organs.
 See Beauty in Sound with Richard McVeigh.

 In France between the wars, just the time of Léonce de Saint-Martin, there was a group of musicians who fought against this stuffiness.
 They were known as Les Six.
 They reacted away from neo-Romanticism and impressionism, seeking a more popular style for the young people in Paris.
 Despite his appearance and the style of music he composed to earn his living, Edward Elgar also represented a certain reaction from Parry and Stanford by his intimate and tuneful style when not writing imperial marches.
 He was softly spoken with a slight West Country accent, definitely not one of the “club”.